 Planning on purchasing a house in Carmel.
 I have received an online quote from a licenced conveyancer, which states: "There will be no charge for dealing with the Building Society if you are obtaining a mortgage".
 I take this to mean that there will be no additional fee if the solicitor is on the Nottingham conveyancing panel.
 I wanted to make sure it means there will be no additional fees for dealing with the mortgage.

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that the Carmel lawyer is on the Nottingham conveyancing panel.

-Will my lawyer be raising questions regarding flooding as part of the conveyancing in Carmel.
+Should our lawyer be raising enquiries concerning flooding during the conveyancing in Carmel.

-Flooding is a growing risk for lawyers carrying out conveyancing in Carmel.
-Plenty of people will buy a house in Carmel, completely expectant that at some time, it may suffer from flooding.
-However, leaving to one side the physical destruction, if a house is at risk of flooding, it may be difficult to get a mortgage, suitable insurance cover, or sell the premises.
-Steps can be carried out as part of the conveyancing process to forewarn the purchaser.
+The risk of flooding is if increasing concern for lawyers dealing with homes in Carmel.
+There are those who purchase a property in Carmel, fully expectant that at some time, it may suffer from flooding.
+However, leaving to one side the physical damage, if a property is at risk of flooding, it may be difficult to obtain a mortgage, satisfactory insurance cover, or sell the property.
+Steps can be carried out as part of the conveyancing process to forewarn the buyer.